 Firstly, given the uproar the proposed tax rises have caused, it isn’t certain yet whether these proposals will become law.
 It may be prudent to wait until the proposals become law under the next Finance Bill before making any financial decisions.

-However, assuming the dividend tax rise goes ahead, as planned, you will clearly pay less tax if you’re able to extract extra dividends in the current 2021/22 tax year.
+So, assuming the dividend tax rise goes ahead, as planned, you will clearly pay less tax if you’re able to extract extra dividends in the current 2021/22 tax year.

 Of course, you may have other variables to consider, such as: